They’ve been scoffed at when they’re referred to as athletes. Their matches have often been dismissed as falling way short of legitimate sport.

 There aren’t currently many options in the U.S. when it comes to legal esports wagering, by the way.
 The Downtown Grand in Las Vegas had the distinction of being the first U.S.-based casino to take a bet on an esports competition when it booked wagers on an Oakland-based League of Legends event in 2016.
 To date, it remains the only U.S.-based location in which you can place wagers on esports matches.

-Naturally, that’s all poised to change drastically if there’s a decision in Murphy vs. NCAA that involves the elimination of the Professional Sports and Amateur Protection Act (PASPA).
+Naturally, that’s all poised to change drastically now with the elimination of the Professional Sports and Amateur Protection Act (PASPA).

 There’s been no shortage of speculation on how extensive the U.S. sports betting market would eventually get in the wake of such a decision.
 However, essentially all of those projections have been based on wagers for conventional, on-field/court sporting events.
 Based on the aforementioned numbers, esports betting holds substantial potential, if it can enjoy enough market penetration.